ScrapeGraphAI/docusaurus-docs/docs/Utils/convert_to_csv.md

 # 🍷 convert_to_csv

 ## Introduction
-This function given a filename, a dictionary and a position it saves it in the csv format
+The convert_to_csv function takes a dictionary containing data, a filename, and a directory position, and saves the data in CSV format at the specified location.

 ## Implementation
 ```python